NaturalSelectionLabs/hexo-deployer-rss3/README.md

     We do not promise any accessibility of files Larger than 50 MB.
 DO NEVER abuse it.

+    Only the post html file itself could be deployed to IPFS currently.
+    Please confirm if your theme can render correctly in single-file mode (like open generated html files after `hexo g`) before enabling the `ipfs/deploy` option.

 ## ⚙️ Config

+Add hexo-deployer-rss3 specified configurations info your site's `_config.yml` file.

 ``` yaml
 deploy: